jhkwon91/gitops-k8s-deployments-book-weather-app/README.md

 The is README file

-to show U how to build docker image
+to show U how to build docker image in the right way